Site icon Vern Bender

 The entire cell can be viewed as a factory that contains an elaborate network of interlocking assembly lines, each of which is composed of a set of large protein machines. . . .
 Why do we call the large protein assemblies that underlie cell function protein machines?
 Precisely because, like machines invented by humans to deal efficiently with the macroscopic world, these protein assemblies contain highly coordinated moving parts.9

-Likewise, in 2000 Marco Piccolini wrote in Nature Reviews Molecular Cell Biology that “extraordinary biological machines realize the dream of the seventeenth-century scientists … that ‘machines will be eventually found not only unknown to us but also unimaginable by our mind.’”
+Likewise, in 2000, Marco Piccolini wrote in Nature Reviews Molecular Cell Biology that “extraordinary biological machines realize the dream of the seventeenth-century scientists … that ‘machines will be eventually found not only unknown to us but also unimaginable by our mind.’”
 He notes that modern biological machines “surpass the expectations of the early life scientists.
-A few years later, a review article in the journal Biological Chemistry demonstrated the difficulty evolutionary scientists have faced when trying to understand molecular machines.
+A few years later, a review article in the Biological Chemistry journal demonstrated evolutionary scientists’ difficulty understanding molecular machines.
 Essentially, they must deny their scientific intuitions when trying to grapple with the complexity of the fact that biological structures appear engineered to the schematics of blueprints:

 But do molecular machines make sense in the light of undirected Darwinian evolution?
-Does it make sense to deny the fact that machines show all signs that they were designed?
-Michael Behe argues that, in fact, molecular machines meet the very test that Darwin posed to falsify his theory, and indicate intelligent design.
+Does it make sense to deny that machines show all signs that they were designed?
+Michael Behe argues that molecular machines meet the test Darwin posed to falsify his theory and indicate intelligent design.

 Darwin knew his theory of gradual evolution by natural selection carried a heavy burden: “If it could be demonstrated that any complex organ existed which could not possibly have been formed by numerous, successive, slight modifications, my theory would absolutely break down.” … What type of biological system could not be formed by “numerous successive slight modifications”?
-Well, for starters, a system that is irreducibly complex.
-By irreducibly complex I mean a single system which is composed of several interacting parts that contribute to the basic function, and where the removal of any of the parts causes the system to effectively cease functioning.
+For starters, a system that is irreducibly complex.
+By irreducibly complex, I mean a single system which is composed of several interacting parts that contribute to the basic function, and where the removal of the parts causes the system to effectively cease functioning.

 1. I. MOLECULAR MACHINES THAT SCIENTISTS HAVE ARGUED SHOW IRREDUCIBLE COMPLEXITY

-1. The cilium is a hair-like, or whip-like structure that is built upon a system of microtubules, typically with nine outer microtubule pairs and two inner microtubules.
-The microtubules are connected with non arms and a paddling-like motion is instigated with dynein motors.18 These machines perform many functions in Eukaryotes, such as allowing sperm to swim or removing foreign particles from the throat.
-Michael Behe observes that the “paddling” function of the cilium will fail if it is missing any microtubules, connecting arms, or lacks sufficient dynein motors, making it irreducibly complex.
+1. The cilium is a hair-like or whip-like structure built upon a system of microtubules, typically with nine outer microtubule pairs and two inner microtubules.
+The microtubules are connected with non arms and a paddling-like motion is instigated with dynein motors.18 These machines perform numerous functions in Eukaryotes, such as allowing sperm to swim or removing foreign particles from the throat.
+Michael Behe observes that the “paddling” function of the cilium will fail if it is missing any microtubules or connecting arms or lacks sufficient dynein motors, making it irreducibly complex.

-The blood coagulation system “is a typical example of a molecular machine, where the assembly of substrates, enzymes, protein cofactors and calcium ions on a phospholipid surface markedly accelerates the rate of coagulation.”24 According to a paper in BioEssays, “the molecules interact with cell surface (molecules) and other proteins to assemble reaction complexes that can act as a molecular machine.”25 Michael Behe argues, based upon experimental data, that the blood clotting cascade has an irreducible core regarding its components after its initiation pathways converge.26 The ribosome is an “RNA machine”27 that “involves more than 300 proteins and RNAs”28 to form a complex where messenger RNA is translated into protein, thereby playing a crucial role in protein synthesis in the cell.
-Craig Venter, a leader in genomics and the Human Genome Project, has called the ribosome “an incredibly beautiful complex entity” which requires a “minimum for the ribosome about 53 proteins and 3 polynucleotides,” leading some evolutionist biologists to fear that it may be irreducibly complex.
+The blood coagulation system “is a typical example of a molecular machine, where the assembly of substrates, enzymes, protein cofactors and calcium ions on a phospholipid surface markedly accelerates the coagulation rate.”24 According to a paper in Blesses, “the molecules interact with cell surface (molecules) and other proteins to assemble reaction complexes that can act as a molecular machine.”25 Michael Behe argues, based upon experimental data, that the blood clotting cascade has an irreducible core regarding its components after its initiation pathways converge.26 The ribosome is an “RNA machine”27 that “involves more than 300 proteins and RNAs”28 to form a complex where messenger RNA is translated into protein, thereby playing a crucial role in protein synthesis in the cell.
+Craig Venter, a leader in genomics and the Human Genome Project, has called the ribosome “a magnificent complex entity” that requires a “minimum for the ribosome about 53 proteins and 3 polynucleotides,” leading some evolutionist biologists to fear that it may be irreducibly complex.

 1. Gravitational force constant